ericysun/Zentra/README.md

 - Or enable wireless debugging in Xcode → Devices and Simulators
 - In the top toolbar, click the device dropdown and choose your iPhone.
 - Press ⌘R to build and run the app on your device.
-- Choose Trust when your iPhone asks you to trust the developer certificate.
+- Choose "Trust" when your iPhone asks you to trust the developer certificate.

 # Feedback: Bug and Feature Suggestion
 https://bit.ly/ZentraFeedback